 Ceilings Visually inspected from floor level.
-Presumed plasterboard.
-1 Tosumou plasterboard.
+Plaster finish.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered on the hard and plasterboard lined.
+Plaster finish.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of a suspended timber variety with fitted floor coverings.
+Flooring throughout is of suspended timber construction with partial fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings were of a timber variety.
-Chimney breasts and fireplaces Warrally in an act of Chilling breasts and mepiaces Visually inspected.
+The skirtings, facings, internal doors and kitchen units are of a timber/composite variety.
+There are adequate surface storage areas.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A gas fire was noted within the living room.
+There is a gas fire present in the living room.
+The fireplaces throughout the rest of the property appear to have been blocked/covered over.
 Internal decorations Visually inspected.
-Papered and painted.
-Cellars None.
+Papered and painted throughout.
+Cellars NOT APPLICABLE

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with the fuseboard located in the entrance stairs.
+Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with the gas meter located externally.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen is of PVC and copper.
-Sanitary fittings comprise of a three-piece suite within the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Plumbing where seen is of copper supply and pvc waste pipes.
+The sanitary arrangements comprise a three piece bathroom with wc.
+Heating and hat water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with a gas combination boiler located in the hall cupboard.
-Wall mounted radiators noted throughout.
-Drainage Drainage covers etc were not lifted.
+The property benefits from gas fired central heating system with a combination boiler located within the kitchen cupboards.
+This appear to serve the central heating and hot water supply.
+Drainage Drainage covers etc were not lifted Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
+Presumed to main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Visually inspected.
-We were informed by the owner that the fire/smoke alarms have been newly installed in line with the modern regulations.
-New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+New smoke alarm standards were introduced in Scotland in to whether the current system meets with regulations or otherwise.

+February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
+Any potential purchaser should satisfy themselves as